 Officers will not require any prior show-cause notice to enter the premises to recover the tax dues from the 1st of January.

-The changes were decided to be made after realising the estimated tax loss of the amount of ₹20 crores due to under-reporting.
+The realisation of the estimated tax loss of the amount of ₹20 crores due to under-reporting resulted in these changes.